Digital Landscape Architecture Conference DLA

 We learned that Digital Landscape Architecture offers tools needed to contribute to the extensive challenges of Resilient Landscape Architecture and Global Change.
 After the first day of very well received workshops on UAF, Geodesign, and BIM, the second day focused on Resilient Landscape Architecture.
 The final day was devoted to standardization in landscape architecture, such as Building Information Models – BIM.

 Prof. Dr. Dirk Messner, President of the German Environmental Agency, UBA Umweltbundesamt, in his Welcome Address defined the role of technical tools such as digitalization, Artificial Intelligence, machine learning and digital twins, addressing the objectives of the United Nations’ Agenda 2030.
 The opening keynote speaker, landscape architect Kotchakorn Voraakhom from Thailand, introduced the problem of rainwater management in the completely sealed city of Bangkok.
-Keynote speaker landscape architect Mohan S. Rao of India introduced his work on integrating all involved parties in addressing issues of global change.
+Keynote speaker Mohan S. Rao landscape architect from India introduced his work on integrating all involved parties in addressing issues of global change.
 The keynotes on the final day focused on Building Information Models and the need for further development towards Landscape Information Models that address environmental factors more adequately.

 The DLA offered three parallel sessions with eight different topics in addition to the keynote lectures.
 The forty-five lectures are already published as open access paper in JoDLA.info

-Some of this year’s DLA pictures: The live panel – here during handing over the DLA 2022 to Harvard at the end of the conference, and a snap shot the communication tool.
+Some of this year’s DLA pictures: The live panel – here during handing over the DLA 2022 to Harvard at the end of the conference, and a snap shot of the communication tool.

-And a big thank you to all authors, speakers, reviewers, moderators, technical supporters, sponsors and supporters!
+And a big thank you to all authors, speakers, reviewers, moderators, technical supporters,sponsors and supporters!

 While the conference is frequently hosted on the Anhalt University Campus adjacent to the Bauhaus World Heritage Site in Dessau; Germany or on the nearby campus in Bernburg, the DLA has also been hosted by landscape architecture faculties in Valletta, Zürich, Istanbul, Munich and Boston.